-The Legal and Compliance Director of the Entity signing the contract oversees the administration of the contract and will follow-up on the contract, monitor its proper execution (riders, e-mails, verification of invoices, follow-up of activity reports, etc.).
-He/she keeps a register via E-Comply that includes:
+The Legal and Compliance Director of the Group Entity must ensure the signing the contract oversees, undertake the administration of the contract and follow-up on the contract, and monitor its proper execution (riders, e-mails, verification of invoices, follow-up of activity reports, etc.).
+He A register via E-Comply must be undertaken that includes:

-- a copy of the signed contract as well as the documents pertaining to assessment and approval, as well as - all documents proving that the service is actually being provided: deliverables (reports, etc.), invoices and proof of payment.
+- a copy of the signed contract as well as the documents pertaining to assessment and approval, and - all relevant documents proving that the service is actually being provided: deliverables (reports, etc.), invoices and proof of payment.